omarreis/ISAPIGate/README.md

 * Route secure https requests to http-only web servers.
 * Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

 More and more, secure https protocol is preferred over plaintext http for downloads.
 This is for security reasons.
+Connetcion with a webserver with certified name is more reliable and safer to the user.
 In some near future, mobile operating systems will only allow downloads using HTTPS.

 The remote server is selected according to a numeric ID in the query string.